AnyChart/docs.anychart.com/Basic_Charts/Stacked/Overview.md

 In AnyChart stacking is a [special mode of a Scale](/Axes_and_Grids/Scales#stack_mode) set by [stackMode()](https://api.anychart.com/latest/?entry=stackMode) method, and [several types of series](#supported_series_samples) are compatible with this mode.
 If a series can not be stacked it simply [ignores the mode](#with_unstackable_series).

 There are two modes of stacking: **value** and **percent**.
 These article explains everything there is to know about stacking settings and options.

+## Marimekko Charts

+Marimekko charts are a special type of stacked charts and though very similar, still are different.
+Please refer to [Marimekko Chart](../Marimekko_Chart/Overview) articles to learn how to build them with AnyChart.

 ## Value Stacking